dadadel/LOLopener/README.md

 LOLopener
 =========

-This repo contains the main part of tools used to manage and inform about the LOL opening.
+This repo contains the tools used to manage and inform about the LOL opening status.

-You'll find the IRC part [there](https://github.com/dadadel/LOLopener/tree/master/irc).

 LOL is the Lyon Open Lab hackerspace from Lyon, France.

+You'll find the IRC bot [there](https://github.com/dadadel/LOLopener/tree/master/irc).

-The APIs in this development should tries to respect the spaceAPI specifications (http://spaceapi.net/).
+The APIs in this development should try to respect, as possible, the spaceAPI specifications (http://spaceapi.net/).